 The museum hosts some of the flying machines & naval history.
 You can see a model of INS Virat here.

-Goa is home to small dams like Anjunem Dam or Amthane Dam.
-South Goa though has a unique dam – Salalulim Dam.
+The state is home to small dams like Anjunem Dam or Amthane Dam.
+The southern part of the state though has a unique dam – Salalulim Dam.
 Built with duckbill spillway technology this is a semi-circular dam with no gates.
 The excess water just flows into the river that in turn takes it to the sea.

 During monsoon season you admire the dam like a waterfall.